 New syllabus, high-quality notes for Module 7: Organic Chemistry, used as teaching and study material for HSC Chemistry students.
-These notes have been used to help students score 90+ in their HSC exams in 2019.

 Please note that the order of these notes do not completely align with what's outlined by NESA's syllabus.
 The syllabus content has been rearranged to create a more logical and cohesive learning experience for students.
 These notes contain integrated content from Module 8: Applying Chemical Ideas.